-You can choose something that works with you from many available options—Excel templates, paper calendars, dedicated apps, a simple to-do list, or, if you’re more of a creative person, make a schedule yourself and adjust it to your needs.
+You can choose something that works with you from many available options—Excel templates, paper calendars, dedicated apps, simple to-do lists, or, if you’re more of a creative person, make a schedule yourself, and adjust it to your needs.

 Being a perfectionist has its positive side but when it comes to time management techniques, it can be a curse.
 A psychologist and author Alice Boyes encourages to “shift your mindset, be less perfect about some things, so you can concentrate on what’s important.”